Pvt. William M. Mullins

-After the maneuvers the battalion was ordered to remain behind at Camp Polk instead of returning to Ft.
+After the maneuvers the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 On the side of a hill, they were informed that they were being sent overseas as part as operation "PLUM."
 Within hours, many of the soldiers had figured out that PLUM stood for Philippines, Luzon, Manila.
 Those men 29 years or older were allowed to resign from federal service and replaced with men from the 753rd Tank Battalion.
 The battalion's M2A2 tanks and it's scout cars were replaced with M-3 tanks and half-tracks.

-At the fort, the tankers were met by General Edward King.
+At the fort, the tankers were met by General Edward P. King.
 King welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to love in tents.
 The fact was he had not learned of their arrival until days before they arrived.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

 The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1st to guard against paratroopers.
 Two members of each tank remained with their tank at all times.
 The morning of December 8th, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
-The 192nd letter companies were ordered to the perimeter of Clark Airfield.
+The 192nd letter companies were ordered to the perimeter of Clark Field.

 All morning long, the sky was filled with American planes.
 At noon, all the planes landed and the pilots went to lunch.
 At 12:45 planes approached the airfield from the north.
 The tankers on duty at the airfield counted 54 planes.
 When bombs began exploding, the men knew the planes were Japanese.
 After the attack the 192nd remained at Ft.
 Stotsenburg for almost two weeks.
 They were than sent to the Lingayen Gulf area where the Japanese had landed.